Cymru Premier

 The Cymru Premier, known as the JD Cymru Premier for sponsorship reasons, is the national football league of Wales.
 It has both professional and semi-professional status clubs and is at the top of the Welsh football league system.
+It was founded in 1992, as the first league representing all of Wales.
 Prior to 2002, the league was known as the League of Wales (LoW), but changed its name as part of a sponsorship deal to the Welsh Premier League.
 The league was rebranded as the Cymru Premier for the 2019–20 season.
+Though formed relatively recently, the league contains some of the oldest clubs in world football.
+Eleven current or former members of the league were founded in the 1870s or 1880s, with many more formed before the end of the 19th century.
+The vast majority of its clubs are still owned and run by the local community or by people from the area.